tylerjgarland/git2git/README.md

 * --github-token
 * --gitlab-token

+# Latest Release
+Initial working release of git2git.
+Copies repositories from GitLab to GitHub.

+Some caveats:

+Only copies repositories that aren't empty.
+Only copies repositories that don't have same-named repositories in GitHub.
+Only copies git history.
+Issues and other metadata aren't copied.

 # Milestones

-- [ ] Copy all owned, private repositories from GitLab to GitHub
+- [X] Copy all owned, private repositories from GitLab to GitHub
 - [ ] Copy all owned, private repositories from GitHub to GitLab
 - [ ] Synchronize all owned, private repositories between GitHub and GitLab
 - [ ] Synchronize latest changes from repositories to the next